 Who We Are

-As SAP director, Rouse is charged with providing clinical and administrative leadership and expertise in the areas of interpersonal violence response including sexual assault, sexual harassment, dating/domestic violence, and stalking as well as resource coordination for student survivors.
+As SAP director, she is charged with providing clinical and administrative leadership and expertise in the areas of interpersonal violence response including sexual assault, sexual harassment, dating/domestic violence, and stalking as well as resource coordination for student survivors.

-Kaitlyn received both a Bachelor of Social Work and a Bachelor of Science in Psychology from Ohio University.
-She is currently pursuing a Master of Social Work through the advanced standing MSW program at OHIO and will graduate in May 2022.
-Kaitlyn is serving as a graduate assistant and MSW field intern for the Survivor Advocacy Program.
+Taylor is a two-time Bobcat alum who earned a Bachelor of Social Work and a Master of Social Work from Ohio University.
+During her MSW program, Taylor served as a graduate assistant for the Survivor Advocacy Program before being hired as a full-time advocate in September 2023.
 She is a licensed social worker through the Ohio Counselor, Social Worker, Marriage and Family Therapist Board.

 Taylor has experience in mental health and has worked at The Gathering Place and Appalachian Behavioral Healthcare providing various group, individual, and case management services.
 As an advocate, Taylor aims to provide a safe, confidential space for survivors.

 Taylor is pleased to provide a trauma informed and LGBTQIA+ affirming care to student survivors on campus.
 Outside of the office you can find Taylor listening to Taylor Swift, going to concerts, and spending time with her dog, Carter Jude.

 Lexi received her Bachelor of Science in Child and Family Studies from Ohio University in 2021.
 She was most recently employed as a Community Justice Advocate with the Athens County Prosecutor’s Office before deciding to pursue her master’s in social work.
 She is a licensed social worker trainee through the Ohio Counselor, Social Worker, Marriage, and Family Therapist Board.